Solar Thermal Installation: What You Need to Know

 Not a complete heating solution

-To work at optimum efficiency solar thermal panels need to be installed on a roof facing due south at a 20-50 degree angle from horizontal, although they can work effectively when positioned between south east and south west.
-In some cases it’s possible to install them on the ground or on a wall but any shade will reduce their effectiveness.
-You will also need to have space for a solar compatible water cylinder which is large enough to hold around 2 days of hot water.
+However, they can work effectively when positioned between south east and south west.
+In some cases, it's possible to install them on the ground or a wall but any shade will reduce their effectiveness.
+You will also need space for a solar compatible water cylinder (large enough to hold around 2 days of hot water).

 Not compatible with combi boilers

-Solar thermal systems are often not compatible with combi boilers as they are fed water directly from the mains and heat water demand.
+Solar thermal systems are often not compatible with combi boilers.
+This is because they’rere fed water directly from the mains and heat water demand.

 Solar thermal installation usually costs £3,000 - £5,000 for an average-sized family home.
 This cost is, of course, an estimate and larger homes with a higher demand for hot water may cost up to £7,000.
 You will need around 1m² of solar thermal panels per person living in the home.